JimmyHAL/Kings-County-Housing-Price-LinearRegression/README.md

 For the final model, I have 13 continuous and ordinal data variables and 51 categorical zip codes variables.
 From the coefficients, we can infer that adding 1 bathroom increase about \\$15,620 dollar to the property value.
 1 squarefoot increase the price by around \\$96 dollars.
 Condition(Range from 1 to 5) and grade(Kings County system) have a coefficient of \\$21,190 and \\$54,540 respectively.
 Renovated properties are typically \\$29,650 more expensive.
 The non-zipcode variable that has the highest effect on price is the binary variable waterfront.
 On average, waterfront property sells for $172,700 more.

-The zipcodes with the highest prices are:
+The zipcodes with the highest housing prices:

     98004     City: Bellevue            Neighbourhood:  Bellevue Square / Downtown